diarmidmackenzie/decaNLP/README.md

 ## Additional Notes for Running on Windows / Low-end system

 Notes added by Diarmid Mackenzie, based on my experience running decaNLP on a Windows system with no GPU.
 Some of these issues are Windows-specific, some are generic.
-Fixes for some issues are present in my fork https://github.com/diarmidmackenzie/decaNLP/, but not (at this time) in the upstream code https://github.com/salesforce/decaNLP
+Fixes for some issues are present in [my fork]( https://github.com/diarmidmackenzie/decaNLP/), but not (at this time) in the upstream code https://github.com/salesforce/decaNLP

 1. The ```-v `pwd`:decaNLP``` part of the docker commands doesn't work in Windows Powershell.
 Instead, use ```-v $(pwd):decaNLP```

-   - In fact, this alternate syntax probably ought to work in Linux just as well, so I applied the change throughout this file, above - see https://stackoverflow.com/questions/434038/whats-the-cmd-powershell-equivalent-of-back-tick-on-bash#:~:text=So%2C%20PowerShell%20uses%20the%20(now%20unused)%20backtick%20for%20escaping.&text=In%20CMD.,to%20achieve%20what%20you%20want.
+   - In fact, this alternate syntax probably ought to work in Linux just as well, so I applied the change throughout this file, above - see [here](https://stackoverflow.com/questions/434038/whats-the-cmd-powershell-equivalent-of-back-tick-on-bash#:~:text=So%2C%20PowerShell%20uses%20the%20(now%20unused)%20backtick%20for%20escaping.&text=In%20CMD.,to%20achieve%20what%20you%20want.).

 2. Since I don't have wget on Windows, the easiest way for me was to run the wget command inside the Docker container.
 To do this I had to update a couple of things...